 Variants affect dopamine levels, impacting impulse control, decision-making, and mood regulation, contributing to disorders marked by impulsivity and impaired mental health.

-The COMT gene also plays a role in the metabolism of norepinephrine and epinephrine, in addition to dopamine.
-Variations in COMT genes can affect the breakdown of these neurotransmitters, which are involved in regulating stress responses, arousal, and mood.
+The COMT gene also plays a role in norepinephrine, epinephrine, and dopamine metabolism.
+Variations in COMT genes can affect the breakdown of these neurotransmitters, which regulate stress responses, arousal, and mood.

 Here are some of the most common disorders where COMT gene alteration is observable: